Stackato-Apps/pinax-social/README.md

 See the pinax documentation on [sending mail and notices](http://pinaxproject.com/docs/dev/deployment/#sending-mail-and-notices).

-Email notifications will contain URLs with ``example.com`` as the domain unless it is changed in fixtures/initial_data.json prior to deployment or later in django admin.
+Email notifications will contain URLs with ``pinax-social.stackato.local`` as the domain unless it is changed in fixtures/initial_data.json prior to deployment or later in django admin.

 ### Limitations

 * PyPM does not have certain packages (eg: PIL) or their older versions, so pip is used (note: ``nopypm`` marker in requirements.txt) to install most packages.

-* Known bug: the stackato client returns immediately, while the app is still being staged.
+* Since it takes several minutes (~6) for pip to install all the dependencies, `stackato push` (and `stackato update`) too will take several minutes to complete.